stellar-deprecated/interstellar/docs/building.md

 ## Stylesheets

-_Read more about stylesheets in [solar-css](https://github.com/stellar/solar-css) repo._
+_Read more about the css architecture in [solar css framework](https://github.com/stellar/solar) repo._

+Interstellar apps use the Solar css framework, a framework designed to enable modules to adapt to different themes with ease.
+Interstellar apps and modules follow the architecture and style guide of the Solar framework.

 Interstellar Module System frontend's building blocks are widgets.
 Every widget styles are attached to its controller.
 This means that when developer decides to use a certain widget its styles gets loaded too!
 But what if an application developer wants to change how it looks like?

 Interstellar concatenates project files and then is using [node-sass](https://github.com/sass/node-sass) to compile it.
 We're concatenating stylesheets in this order:

-1. All widgets are using [solar-css](https://github.com/stellar/solar-css) so we load core styles and mixins first.
-They can be used later by modules and the app.
+1. All widgets are using [solar-css](https://github.com/stellar/solar) and load the styles and libraries from each of the theme layers.
+These mixins and variables can be used later by modules and the app.
 1. We check your application `styles` folder and concatenate all `*.header.scss` files.
 It's a great place to add your core styles.
 1. We concatenate all styles of loaded widgets.
 1. We check your application `styles` folder again but this time we concatenate all `*.footer.scss` files.
 It's a great place to overwrite widgets' styles.